SyedHashir-Helper/ASP.NET/README.md

-# README: Configuring an ASP.NET Core with Entity Framework Project

 ## Overview
 This document provides step-by-step instructions for setting up an existing ASP.NET Core project that utilizes Entity Framework Core for data access.